PandaBacon21/pokeSDK/README.md

      - `id?`: retrieve pokemon by unique ID, optional
      - `name?`: retrieve pokemon by name, optional

 2. `get_generaion(args?)`: retrieves data about pokemon generations.
 If no arguments are passed, it will return ALL generations.
-Pass `id` or `name` to retrieve data about a specific pokemon.
+Pass `id` or `name` to retrieve data about a specific generation.

    - `args`
      - `id?`: retrieves generation by unique ID, optional